Skip to Content

 Vegetables are chopped.
 Chicken is marinated and cooked.
 Quinoa is made.
 Hummus and a sauce for the chicken are portioned into containers.
 The fruit is neatly organized for grabbing.

-How to Start with Lunch Meal Prep
+How to Get Started with Lunch Meal Prep

-Then decide how they are best packed.
+Then decide how the foods are best packed.

 • If you can heat up lunches at work: You can either prep foods to be mixed and matched into lunches later or pack ready-to-grab lunches in containers.
 I prefer the first method because I can switch up the ingredients in my lunch daily.
 I really like the variety.